d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

-# Language Models and Datasets
+# Language Models and the Dataset

 :label:`sec_language_model`